pagi-org/spec/pagi.md

 Transfer Formats {#transfer-formats}
 ------------------------------------

 In order to store and transfer PAGIM models, we must define formats.

 ### XML {#xml-format}

 A PAGI document can be rendered as an xml document.
+This is intended as the primary storage and transfer format.
+It is simply structured and human- readable.

+Its Internet Media Type is `application/vnd.drs-pagif+xml`.

 Here is the general structure: